 by Daniel Green

 Australia has a long history of immigration.
 Each successive wave brought motivated foreigners hungry for a fresh start, with many of them ending up working in construction.
-These days however, migrating to Australia can be notoriously tough.
+However, these days migrating to Australia can be notoriously tough.
 We know because Perfect has helped foreign construction professionals find work here since 2009.

 The internet is full of information – some good and some not so good – aimed at helping foreigners understand the routes to emigrate here.
 It ranges from spectacular to downright wrong.
-In response we’ve created this guide.
-A document written in plain English that can be referred back to at any time.
+In response, we’ve created this guide.
+We have written documents in plain English that you can refer back to it at any time.
 If you think it’s worthwhile you can pass it along to other immigrants.

 So grab a coffee, sit back and relax.
 We’re about to explain it all.